liuyishengalan/ThinkPad-P52-Hackintosh/README.md

 Tips: If you want to use built-in network adapter, you'd better buy a new pcie card, and I suggest DW1560 or DW1830, considering baout the size and space.
 Also, P52 does not have whitelist upon WLAN hardware, you even do not need to modify your BIOS

+## Updates (Until 2019/7/24)
+- The new version uses ssdt, aka the hotpatch, and ThunderBolt 3 ports are supported, and eGPU is supported.
+- 128G DDR4 version P52 can boot up
+- Xeon E2176m version P52 can boot up
+- Core i7-8759H, i7-8850H, i9-8959HK are supported
+- We are close to the perfect.

 ## Touchpad
 - It seems that the full gesture will be enabled, I haven't tested it yet.
 If anyone has interest in it, try the kext, patches and instructions mentioned in the following link, [ELANSMBus](https://github.com/gokula/ELANSMBus)
 ## What do you need
 - Lenovo ThinkPad P52 Series Notebook, It seems that P72 can also work with this clover, not tested
-- Mojave disk image is prepared, nomally .dmg file, 10.14 & 10.14.2 & 10 ver.14.3 version has been tested
+- Mojave disk image is prepared, normally .dmg file, 10.14 & 10.14.2 & 10 ver.14.3 version has been tested
 - USB storage (at least 8 Gigabyte)
 - Broadcom DW1560 or DW1830 WLAN PCIE card (DW1830 requires modified antenna)